Fort Saratoga

-Fort Saratoga was one of seven temporary earthwork forts part of the Civil War Defenses of Washington, D.C., during the Civil War built in the Northeast quadrant of the city at the beginning of the Civil War by the Union Army to protect the city from the Confederate Army.
-From west to east, the forts were as follow: Fort Slocum, Fort Totten, Fort Slemmer, Fort Bunker Hill, Fort Saratoga, Fort Thayer and Fort Lincoln.
+Fort Saratoga was one of seven temporary earthwork forts of the Civil War Defenses of Washington, D.C. built in the Northeast quadrant of the city at the beginning of the Civil War by the Union Army to protect the city from the Confederate Army.
+From west to east, the forts were as follows: Fort Slocum, Fort Totten, Fort Slemmer, Fort Bunker Hill, Fort Saratoga, Fort Thayer and Fort Lincoln.
 Unlike other forts, nothing remains of the structure.

 Civil War

 Fort Saratoga was an earthwork fort part of the Civil War Defenses of Washington, D.C.
 It was located 2 1/2 miles from the city at time, between Fort Bunker Hill and Fort Thayer on the north side of Brentwood Road (now Rhode Island Avenue), east of it crossing Queen's Chapel Road.
 It was established in August 1861 and built in part by the 112th Pennsylvania Regiment.
 The fort was 186 feet above mean tide level.

 It had room for eight guns with a perimeter of 154 yards.
 The fort had the following armament: